 05 of 08

 Cured meat can turn a cheese platter into a meal or very hearty snack.
 Salami, prosciutto and deli meats like ham and turkey are the most popular choices.
 Other types of cured meat that pair really well with cheese are Canadian bacon, culatello, serrano ham, and bresaola.

 Serve the meat in thin slices or rolled up, either on the same platter as the cheese or on a platter next to the cheese.

 Bread and crackers are the most obvious garnishes for a cheese plate.
 They give people something to set or spread the cheese on and also fill people up so they don't devour the entire platter.
 You can't go wrong with a thinly sliced baguette - it goes with every type of cheese.
 Bread that has nuts or dried fruit baked into it, like walnut bread or apricot bread, also pairs really well with cheese.

-A simple, plain cracker won't get in the way of tasting the real flavor of the cheese, however, there's nothing wrong with offering a larger selection.
+A simple, plain cracker won't get in the way of tasting the real flavor of the cheese, but there's nothing wrong with offering a larger selection.
 Many cheese shops offer all sorts of gourmet crackers.
-Don't stress over which ones will go best with the cheese - just buy what sounds good to you.
+Don't stress over which ones will go best with the cheese; just buy what sounds good to you.

 07 of 08

 Cheese shops are filled with tasty foods to serve with cheese.
 A few worth trying: